carpentries-incubator/docker-introduction/instructors/e01-github-actions.md

 ```

 We may recognize the command-line that we had previously.
 Notice that we don't need to specify the
 `--mount` flag.
-Github Actions arranges the Docker environment such that the files are in the correct
+GitHub Actions arranges the Docker environment such that the files are in the correct
 location.
 The last step uploads the `build` directory to the `gh-pages` branch.

-Now we should enable Github Pages on this repository: go to the "Settings" tab and scroll down to
+Now we should enable GitHub Pages on this repository: go to the "Settings" tab and scroll down to
 "GitHub Pages".
 There we select the root folder in the `gh-pages` branch.
 After a few (tens) of
 seconds the page should be up.